dattanchu/Warhammer40K_ArmyCatalogues/README.md

 Warhammer40K_ArmyCatalogues
 ===========================

+This repository contains BattleScribe data files.
 The army catalogue in BattleScribe format for my personal use.
 Brief excerpts are from codices that I personally owned.
 All names are trademarked by GamesWorkshop.